pauldoescyber/ActiveDirectoryLab/README.md

   <br />
    <li>Next is RAM allocation here it depends on your device.. considering later on in this project we will need to have both your DC and Client runnig I would suggest being conservative
-    with your RAM however for  the most part we alternate between the virtual machines so for me with 8GB of ram I decied to allocate 2GB of RAM to my windows server.
+    with your RAM however for  the most part we alternate between the virtual machines so for me with 8GB of ram I decied to allocate 2GB of RAM to my DC.
    <img src="https://github.com/pauldoescyber/ActiveDirectoryLab/assets/172483061/6fd66870-a7df-48b9-b3d6-74cc2d5cf732" height ="80%" width ="90%" alt ="RAM ALLOCATION">
   </li>
   <br />